Characterizing the effect of retractions on publishing careers: Materials and Methods

 \subsection{Creating author and paper level features}

-We use the three data sets to create features for authors and papers.
-Here, we discuss the features requiring additional data collection and calculations, such as the gender, scientific discipline, type of retraction, and Altmetric score.
+We use RW and MAG to create features for authors and papers.
+Here, we discuss the features that require additional data collection and calculations, such as gender, scientific discipline, type of retraction, and venue ranking.

 \textbf{Gender.} To identify the perceived gender of authors, we use \href{https://genderize.io/}{Genderize.io} to map author first names to gender.
 Genderize.io returns the \emph{probability} indicating the certainty of the assigned gender.
 We exclude all authors whose gender could not be identified with $>0.5$ probability.
 We validate the name-based gender identified by Genderize.io by comparing the agreement (or concordance) of its labels against another classifier, Ethnea.
 Ethnea is a name-based gender and ethnicity classifier specifically designed for bibliographic records.
 We compare the labels of 31,907 authors in RW for whom ``male'' or ``female'' labels were available using both Genderize.io and Ethnea.
 We find that the assignment of these labels agreed for 31,028 (i.e., 97\%) retracted authors with a Cohen's $\kappa$ score of 0.93 showing an almost perfect level of agreement \cite{mchugh2012interrater}.
 Our approach is in line with prior research which uses similar name-based gender classifiers \cite{alshebli2018preeminence, lee2019homophily, squazzoni2021peer, morgan2021unequal, liu2022gender, peng2020author}, however, automated classifiers, such as the ones here have significant shortcomings.
 They do not rely on self-identification, and therefore could misgender authors.
 Annotations are performed on the basis of historical name–gender associations to assign male or female to an author, recognizing that there are expansive identities beyond this limiting binary that our approach can not explore.